HOW TO USE LINUX

-This is based on Debian linux, but will mostly apply to any version of linux.
-It assumes that the linux installation included "gnome desktop" and "standard system".
+This article teaches linux for beginners.
+This is based on Ubuntu linux, but will mostly apply to any version of linux.
 If you have not yet added linux to your windows computer instructions are provided here.

 This introduction to linux is designed to get you started quickly.
 If you need a much more lengthy and detailed article see http://tldp.org/LDP/intro-linux/html/.

 These instructions emphasize features of linux that are different from Windows.
 You must first login then you will see the gnome desktop screen.
-Make sure that you log in as an ordinary user, not as superuser.
-In the top left corner of the gnome desktop screen you will see "applications", "places", "system", a blue disk which is your browser, and an envelope which is your e-mail program.
-Below this you will see "computer" and "trash".
+Log in to ubuntu linux.
+In the top left corner of the gnome desktop screen you will see "activities".
+If you click on that, below it will be some icons to select some of the more popular software.
 If you click on these items they will work in a way that will be familiar to windows users, though not identical to windows.
-I will leave you to explore these on your own, except for "system" "shutdown", which you will need to shut down your computer.
+In the upper right corner of the screen will be an array of symbols.
+If you click on it, a black window will open below it.
+At the bottom of the black window will be three symbols.
+If you click the symbol on the right, a new window will appear that will give you the choice to "power off" that you will use to shut down the computer.

 You are now at the root directory of the file system, "/".
-This is like being at the bottom of a ship below all the machinery.
+This is like being in the machinery part of a ship, where the engine, electrical, air conditioning, water and sewage machinery is.
 Most of the stuff you see is the machinery of the operating system.
-The directory "home" is like the passenger decks on the ship.
+The directory "home" is like the passenger section of a ship.
 Now enter "cd", then enter "pwd" and you will see that you are back in your home directory.
+The command "cd xyz" will move you to a directory named xyz, if it exists, that is contained in the directory where you are currently located.
+By contrast the command "cd /xyz" will move you to a directory that is located in the "/" directory.

 In your home directory enter "mkdir wkspc". "mkdir" means "make directory".
 Then enter "ls".
 You will see the new directory "wkspc" that you have just created with the command "mkdir".
 Now "cd wkspc".
 Now you are in the directory "wkspc".
 Now enter "mkdir back ltr photo scratch".
 Now enter "ls" and you will see the directories you have created to hold your backup files which will be saved to a USB stick to save valuable personal data in case of a hard drive failure, letters or emails that you have written, photographs you have loaded onto your computer, and a scratch directory where you can do messy work that you only want to retain temporarily.